-Lucie Lalumière is the President & CEO of Interactive Ontario, the not-for-profit trade association representing the Interactive Digital Media (IDM) industry in Ontario.
+Lucie Lalumière is the President & CEO of Interactive Ontario, the not-for-profit trade association representing the Video Game/Interactive Digital Media (IDM) industry in Ontario.

 Her passion for interactive and emerging media started over 20 years ago, when she worked on groundbreaking multimedia projects at Bell.
 Later on, she led innovative and award-winning teams in various strategic roles.
 Her executive positions include GM French Market at MediaLinx Sympatico (Bell), Executive Director New Media at Radio-Canada, VP & GM Interactive at Corus Entertainment – Television, COO & GM of supersonic MINDS, and Founder & Principal of Lalumiere Media.

-Lucie is a staunch advocate for the interactive digital media sector.
+Lucie is a staunch advocate for the Video Game/Interactive Digital Media sector.
 She is also an advisor and mentor to entrepreneurs.
-Lucie serves on the board of the Haltech Innovation Centre and on the SIRT Advisory board.
-She regularly contributes to industry-related events and advisory committees.
+Lucie serves on the boards of the Canadian Interactive Alliance/L’Alliance Interactive Canadienne (CIAIC) and the Haltech Innovation Centre, as well as on the advisory board of the Screen Industries Research and Training Centre (SIRT).
+She regularly contributes to industry-related initiatives and advisory committees.

 Lucie is the winner of the inaugural WIFT-T Digital Trailblazer Crystal Award (2015).
 She has a B.Sc. in Management Information Systems from Université de Sherbrooke, an MBA from McGill University completed at New York University (Interactive Telecommunications Program), and an Award of Achievement in Digital Analytics from the University of British Columbia and the Digital Analytics Association.